 The first blog (Efficiency and Carbon Reduction Goals Converge at the Built Environment) focuses on the forces driving the building industry to look beyond kilowatt-hour (kWh) savings to a carbon metric, and examines some of the big questions around how we define zero carbon buildings.
 The second blog (Decarbonizing Buildings: A Changing Lexicon) focuses on the emerging lexicon of low-energy buildings and why it’s important to get clarity around the terms as well as defining metrics associated with decarbonization.
 In this current post, we’ll share some of the tools available to jurisdictions that want to pursue carbon neutral building policies and programs as a way to achieve climate goals.

-For new construction and major retrofits, achieving climate policy goals in the built environment relies on developing policies that are soundly built on four foundations, or fundamentals.
+For new construction and major retrofits, achieving climate policy goals in the built environment relies on developing policies that are soundly built on five foundations, or fundamentals.

 Foundation 1: Energy Efficiency